alanindra/spotify_extended_data_pipeline/README.md

 # [WIP] Spotify Data Pipeline

-Create and transform tables from your recent Spotify extended stream data, so you can explore your streaming history without having to wait for the end of year :)
+Create and transform tables from your recent Spotify extended stream data, so you can explore your streaming history effortlessly without having to wait for the end of year :)

+## Features
+1. Store and update raw data table for downstream tasks
+2. Run data transformation jobs

 ## Getting started